IT and security professionals are increasingly looking for ways to better address the security challenges of virtualization....

-The microsegmentation approach to network segmentation is said to improve usability and security by establishing "zero trust" zones where more granular access controls can be enforced.
+The microsegmentation approach to network segmentation is said to improve usability and security by establishing "zero trust" where more granular access controls can be enforced.
 The resulting efforts essentially create isolated virtual networks that run parallel to one another.
-Effectively, creating zero trust zones with microsegmentation offers a technique to use software-defined networking to meet the unique challenges of securing today's data centers.
+Effectively, creating zero trust with microsegmentation offers a technique to use software-defined networking to meet the unique challenges of securing today's data centers.
 The microsegmentation approach to network segmentation is similar to the way mobile device management products keep business data separate from personal data in a BYOD setting.

 Before jumping on the bandwagon, however, there are a number of pros and cons for this type of network virtualization for large and small organizations to consider.

 - More granular control over traditional network choke points, including ingress/egress and cardholder data environments.
 Such granular control would be more difficult to implement using traditional network security controls such as firewalls and routers.

 - Custom security controls for each virtualized environment persist even when those environments are reconfigured and repositioned around the data center.

 - When properly implemented, microsegmentation can simplify incident response and forensics in the event of breaches and other network events that must be investigated.

 Cons of microsegmentation

 - More granular controls offered by zero trust configurations can translate into more network complexity in areas such as identity management and system monitoring/alerting, and they may also require that more people be involved in the design and administration, including (but not limited to) network architects, security administrators, developers and data owners.

 - Implementing microsegmentation will inevitably create new demands on budgets and personnel, for initial deployment and for ongoing management.

 - As a niche technology, justifying network microsegmentation to management may prove difficult, especially since most enterprises still struggle to get their arms around information security fundamentals.